-- (c) the history of the distributions made by the trust - (d) how the trust property was accumulated - (e) the past exercise of powers and involvement in variations or amendments to the trust deed - (f) the degree of the parties' affiliation and interest in the trust including the trustee (or directors of a corporate trustee), the appointor and the guardian etc - (g) whether the parties have benefited from the trust (via drawings, loans, salaries, payment of expenses, use of motor vehicle etc) - (h) whether the parties have capacity to borrow on trust funds and - (i) who the beneficiaries of the trust are when the trust vests. - 19.
+- (f) the degree of the parties' affiliation and interest in the trust including the trustee (or directors of a corporate trustee), the appointor and the guardian etc - (g) whether the parties have benefited from the trust (via drawings, loans, salaries, payment of expenses, use of motor vehicle etc) - (h) whether the parties have capacity to borrow on trust funds and - (i) who the beneficiaries of the trust are when the trust vests. - 18.
 To assess the extent of effective control over a trust, the Commissioner may seek the following documentation, amongst others, from the parties to the marriage or de facto relationship or from third parties: - (a) documents relating to the structure of the trust (including trust deeds, deeds of variation, and the constitution of the corporate trustee) - (b) minutes of meetings of the trustees - (c) taxation returns and financial statements for the trust in order to show patterns of distributions of income, payment of expenses etc and - (d) banking records relating to the trust.